 Rainy days – 6.5

-Marrakech is the most popular city in Morocco, and it’s the one that offers the best weather in this period.
+Marrakech is the most famous city in Morocco, and it’s the one that offers the best weather in this period.
 Its medina is not as narrow as the one in Fes, and it’s way more open.
 The evenings were pretty warm, and I found myself often walking around just in shorts and a t-shirt.
 If you plan to visit Marrakech only, take your summer clothes and a hoodie or two, you won’t need much else.

 The best thing about Marrakech in December is that there are plenty of riads, and finding one with heating won’t be as hard as the other destination.